silshack/fall2013/_posts/dpcolar/2013-09-30-CodingBat-Sum67.md

     ## Make flag true when we find a '6'
     if nums[i] == 6:
       found_6 = True
-      ### Continue jumps out of the line code to the bottom of the for loop
+      ### Continue jumps out of the line code to the next pass of the for loop
       continue

     ### If we have already found a '6', we are looking for a 7 before resuming summation